‘British’ represents quality

 British Apparel in China is certainly a very lucrative market.
-The barriers for entry can create problems but for those who are prepared to jump the hurdles and dive into this fascinating marketplace there is a great potential for sustainable growth.
+The barriers to entry can create problems but for those who are prepared to jump the hurdles and dive into this fascinating marketplace, there is a great potential for sustainable growth.

 - Read also how to Market a Fashion Brand in China

-Need a Chinese Marketing Agency with UK office ?
+Need a Chinese Marketing Agency with a UK office?